KwatME/Medicine.md/Pathogen/Bacterium/Salmonella/Salmonella typhi.md

 Salmonella typhi and paratyphi are human specific.
 Fecal-oral transmission.
-Can spread from illeum and colon and cause systemic disease.

 Incubates for 7-10 days; insidious.
 Spreads to spleen, marrow, and bloody places.